 SOLIDWORKS has the capability of using Microsoft Excel to create BOMs, Design Tables, and more.
 After a new Microsoft Office major version is released, SOLIDWORKS must perform tests and therefore will not be certified on the given service pack at the time.

-SOLIDWORKS 2020 is compatible with Microsoft Office 2013, 2016 and 2019.
+SOLIDWORKS 2021 is compatible with Microsoft Office 2016 and 2019.
+The 64-bit editions are recommended.
 Check the Microsoft Products table on the SOLIDWORKS System Requirements page.